Ar-maan05/mcp-persist/docs/production.md

 - **What you gain / what you risk.** One `fsync` per interval instead of per event.
-Buffered events are **fully visible to `replay_events_after` and `subscribe` on this store immediately** — they live in the connection's open transaction — so resumability within a running process is unaffected.
+Buffered events are **fully visible to `replay_events_after` and `subscribe` on this store immediately** (they live in the connection's open transaction), so resumability within a running process is unaffected.
 The trade-off is durability: a process crash (or `kill -9`) rolls back the uncommitted transaction, losing up to one `commit_interval` of events.
 Use it only where a dropped tail of events on a hard crash is acceptable.
 - **Bound the window two ways.** `commit_interval` bounds loss by *time*;
   `commit_max_pending` bounds it by *count* (and keeps the open transaction from growing without limit under a burst) by committing inline once that many events are buffered.
-Use either or both — whichever limit is hit first commits.
+Use either or both: whichever limit is hit first commits.
   `commit_max_pending` alone gives pure count-based group commit with no timer.
 - **You must close the store.** This is the one footgun: the final interval's buffered events are only committed on close.
 Use `SQLiteEventStore.create()` or